Slush-Dating/slush-new-version/apps/native/README.md

 ## 🔗 API Endpoints

-The app connects to the existing backend at `/server`:
+The app connects to the backend at `packages/server`:
 - Auth: `/api/auth/*`
 - Discovery: `/api/discovery/*`
 - Matches: `/api/matches/*`